Michael Levine (physician): Career

 Levine started his career as an assistant professor of medicine at Johns Hopkins University in Baltimore from 1982 to 1986.
 Afterward, he was promoted to associate professor of medicine at the same institution from 1986 to 1992.
 He also served as an associate professor of pathology and physiology at the same university from 1989 to 1992.
 Later on, he was appointed as a professor of medicine, pathology, and physiology from 1992 to 2003.
 He was appointed as the Lawson Wilkins Professor of Pediatrics at Johns Hopkins University in 1998, a position he held until 2003.
 In 2008, he became a professor of Pediatrics and Medicine (Medical Genetics) at the University of Pennsylvania, and in 2019, he became emeritus.

 Levine was the Physician-in-Chief at Cleveland Clinic Children's Hospital in 2003.
 In 2008, he was appointed Chief of the Division of Endocrinology and Diabetes at the Children's Hospital of Philadelphia, a role he held until 2018.
 In the same year, he was also appointed the Lester Baker Chair in Endocrinology and Diabetes.
+Within the past few years, Dr. Levine has sat on the Pediatric Endocrine Society's Board of Directors, as well.